Surficial geologic map of the Shaktoolik area, Norton Bay Quadrangle, Alaska

 2. How accurate are the geographic locations?

 Certainty in feature boundaries or location varies throughout the map.
-Data fields within each table record the author's degree of confidence in the location of applicable features.
+Data fields within each feature class and the accompanying orientation and location confidence lookup tables record the authors' degree of confidence in the location of applicable features.

 3. How accurate are the heights or depths?